-The Third Party Contracts policy provides a definition of critical and important activities and functions to ensure consistency of approach.
+The Outsourcing Policy provides a definition of critical or important activities and functions to ensure consistency of approach.
 The policy sets out the provisions to be followed in relation to all outsourcing, with additional controls being imposed on critical and important outsourcing.
 It additionally specifies the operational responsibility and establishes the provisions to be taken into consideration in supplier agreements.